soffgrupp6/assignment2/README.md

 The parts of this program were split evenly and implemented mostly individually by all 4 members of the group.
 The basic code skeleton was decided upon together, including the main ContinuosIntegrationServer file.
 We then setup a number of issues in Github, and divided them evenly so that one person worked on at least one of the bigger issues: compiling, testing, cloning, commit status and logging.

+## Remarkable

+We believe that our co-operation was remarkable.
+All of the pull requests were properly tested and code-reviewed by a peer to make sure that everything works and looks fine.
+This also gives room for improvement, since we receive feedback of things that we might not have thought of ourselves when writing the code.
+It also ensures that everyone is inline with what the code is doing, and knows how everything works.
+The pull requests were then merged by a peer as well.

+Another thing we would like to bring up is the structure of the project.
+We have made sure to implement well defined classes for each component which does one thing, and makes Unit testing a lot easier.
+For instance, we have one class for compiling and class for running unit tests.
+This also makes it easier to work as a group on separate parts of the project.

 ## Build instructions

 For building and package management we are using Maven.